jchatel/quickmail-next-docs/deliverability/adding-spf-dkim-dmarc-records.md

 Use [MXToolbox DKIM Lookup](https://mxtoolbox.com/dkim.aspx).
 Enter your domain and the selector provided by your mail provider.
 If a key is returned, DKIM is active.

-You can also send a test email to [mail-tester.com](https://www.mail-tester.com) to see a full authentication report.
+You can also send a test email to [Spam Tester](https://help.quickmail.com/deliverability/testing-deliverability-with-spamtesterai/) to see a full authentication report.

 ---